Hantavirus hemorrhagic fever with renal syndrome: Transmission

 Hantaviruses that cause HFRS can be transmitted through the bites of mites and ticks.
-Research has also shown that pigs can be infected with Hantaan virus without severe symptoms and sows can transmit the virus to offspring through the placenta.
+Research has also shown that pigs can be infected with Hantaan virus without severe symptoms, and sows can transmit the virus to offspring through the placenta.
 Pig-to-human transmission may also be possible, as one swine breeder was infected with hantavirus with no contact with rodents or mites.
-Hantaan virus and Puumala virus have been detected in cattle, deer, and rabbits, and antibodies to Seoul virus have been detected in cats and dogs, but the role of these hosts for hantaviruses is unknown.
+Hantaan virus and Puumala virus have been detected in cattle, deer, and rabbits, and antibodies to Seoul virus have been detected in cats and dogs.
+The role of these hosts for hantaviruses is unknown.
 Infection in these other animals can potentially facilitate the evolution of hantaviruses by genome reassortment.
-In addition to rodents, some hantaviruses are found in small insectivorous mammals, such as shrews, and bats.
+In addition to rodents, some hantaviruses are found in small insectivorous mammals, such as shrews and bats.
 Hantavirus antigen has also been detected in a variety of bird species, indicative of infection.

 Man-made built environments are important in hantavirus transmission.
-Deforestation and excess agriculture may destroy rodents' natural habitat.
+Deforestation and excessive agriculture may destroy rodents' natural habitat.
 The expansion of agricultural land is associated with a decline in predator populations, which enables hantavirus host species to use farm monocultures as nesting and foraging sites.
-Agricultural sites built in close proximity to rodents' natural habitats can facilitate the proliferation of rodents as they may be attracted to animal feed.
+Agricultural sites built in proximity to rodents' natural habitats can facilitate the proliferation of rodents, as they may be attracted to animal feed.
 Sewers and stormwater drainage systems may be inhabited by rodents, especially in areas with poor solid waste management.
 Maritime trade and travel have also been implicated in the spread of hantaviruses.
 Research results are inconsistent on whether urban living increases or decreases hantavirus incidence.
-Seroprevalence, showing past infection to hantavirus, is consistently higher in occupations and areas that have greater exposure to rodents.
+Seroprevalence, showing past infection with hantavirus, is consistently higher in occupations and areas that have greater exposure to rodents.
 Poor living conditions on battlefields, in military camps, and in refugee camps make soldiers and refugees at great risk of exposure as well.